rpatra98/dailydoseprep/README.md

-# Next.js + Supabase Starter
+# Daily Dose Prep

-A modern full-stack application starter template using Next.js and Supabase.
+A web application for competitive exam preparation with daily practice questions.

 ## Features